WiNic/Dungeon_Gourmet/README.md

 ## Platform
 Windows
 ## Development Environment
 The game was implemented in Unreal 5.2.
-A possible switch to Unity was considered, but eventually abandoned.
+A possible switch to Unity was considered, but ultimately discarded due to time constraints.
+If we were to start from scratch, Unity seems more suitable in retrospect.
 # Implemented Features
 ## Basic Movement & Camera Settings
 ## Main Character Model & Main Weapon